64kramsystem/serdine/README.md

 ## Status

-This project is currently used in another project of mine ([Catacomb II-64k](https://github.com/64kramsystem/catacomb_ii-64k)); it's in the process of being prepared for general use, then it will be released as crate.
+This library is currently used by another project of mine ([Catacomb II-64k](https://github.com/64kramsystem/catacomb_ii-64k)); while it works as intended, I'm slowly updating it in order to make it conveniently usable by the general public.